kyeum/webpage/_posts/2019-11-01-KIST_first.md

 ---
-title: "Korea Institute of Science and Technology"
+title: "Korea Institute of Science and Technology.
+Present~"
 date: 2019-11-01 08:26:28 -0400
 categories: KIST
 ---

-# Present Projects
+# Present
 2019.11 ~
 Theme : Design of the gait rehabilitation device using soft-skeleton devices